estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D47 - April 29, 2018
+Really been struggling with Swift lately.
+Today was no exception.
+Hopefully tomorrow will be a little better.  #100DaysOfCode #Swift #iOS

 ### R2D46 - April 28, 2018
 The collectionView is still limping along.
 Not happy with the layout.
 Added some more content today.
 Overall a disappointing day of coding. #100DaysOfCode #Swift #iOS